pjf/pjf.github.io/depression/_posts/2013-08-02-impostor-syndrome-and-depression.md

 However there are things which I know I'm likely to be poor at, and would definitely appreciate some help.
 Ones which immediately spring to mind include:

 * Exercise.
-Without going fully neuro on you, some extra BDNF⁴ isn't going to hurt.
+Without going fully neuro on you, some extra [BDNF][BDNF] isn't going to hurt.
 If you're in Portland and having a work bike that I can borrow, that would probably do wonders for raising my incidental exercise levels.